AmitShwartz/forwrd-frontend-home-assignment/README.md

 - Added error messages under each input field to enhance **user experience (UX)**.
 - Replaced the provided context with a **MobX store** for better logic control and readability.
 - If the assignment had involved a real API, I would have used **react-query** for handling http requests and maintain a single source of truth for user data updates.
-- I would prefer to implement it in TypeScript for better control of the types and code standard
+- I would prefer to implement it in TypeScript for better control of the types and code standard while avoiding mistakes.

 ### Libraries Justification